안녕하세요! 토미입니다.

 If you use the past tense, 전화 왔어요, the sentence could mean that there was a phone call and it has not been completed.

-In other words, the caller might be still on the line, or the phone just rang.
+In other words, the caller might still be on the line, or the phone just rang.

-Okay, let’s read the next sentence.
+Okay, let’s read the following sentence.

 우리가 처음 만났을 때 난 대학생이었었지.